-Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect or child exploitation; as well as other needs.
+Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect (including Educational Neglect) or child exploitation; as well as other needs.
 Our response to persistently absent pupils and children who are absent from education supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
-Patterns of absence are effectively recorded and in the first instance parents contacted.
-If necessary, the EWO is involved.
-Should pupils to continue to be absent from education, the DSL will follow the procedures for supporting the family with early help or with a First Point of Contact referral.
-We refer to and use Statutory Guidance on Children missing education to ensure we comply with our duties regarding children missing education.
-This includes notifying the Local Authority in line with the Shropshire Council Children missing education process when removing a child from the school roll at standard and non-standard transition points.